Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/the-space-meta-data.markdown

 ```

 {{%refer%}}
-For  detailed information on the `AdminFactory` consult [AdminFactory](./administration-and-monitoring-overview.html)
+For  detailed information on the `AdminFactory` see [AdminFactory](./administration-and-monitoring-overview.html).
 {{%/refer%}}

 The `GigaSpaceTypeManager` is retrieved from the Space instance and will give us the detailed information for each class: